sbibek086/Git-and-Github-Guides/README.md

 [this](https://support.apple.com/guide/icloud-windows/set-up-icloud-passwords-icw2babf5e03/icloud) seems to answer this above issue.

 ---
-# Chapter 8- This repo itself is Template repository
+# Bootcamp Day 11- This repo itself is Template repository
-*Have I solved Chapter 7 issue with this method is beyond scope of now, however lets not delete Chapter 7.
+*Have I solved Bootcamp Day 10's issue with this method is beyond scope of now, however lets not delete Chapter 7.
 But this is Template repo itself as you can see 'Use this Template in upper belt navigation, which doesnt come for normal repo'
 Just use it as template- the root layer file structure will be duplicated in your new github repo.

 ---
-#Chapter 9 - Environments, while you go to settings in repo.
+# Bootcamp Day 12 - Environments, while you go to settings in repo.
 What are they?

 https://youtu.be/nI6pRfH7VTc

 ---
-#Chapter 10 - Which open source license to use when?
+# Bootcamp Day 13 - Which open source license to use when?
 https://choosealicense.com/

 ---
-#Chapter 11 -
+# Bootcamp Day 14 -
 [what to do with submitted issues in project board](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/managing-project-boards/creating-a-project-board)